robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 Wisdome from Andrew:

+> Error analysis refers to the process of examining dev set examples that your algorithm misclassified, so that you can understand the underlying causes of the errors.
+It can often help you figure out how promising different directions are.
+The most helpful error categories will be ones that you have an idea for improving, but you also have to take into account how much progress you expect to make on different categories and the amount of work needed to tackle each one.

-> Error analysis can often help you figure out how promising different directions are.
-I’ve seen many engineers reluctant to carry out error analysis.
+> Andrew has seen seen many engineers reluctant to carry out error analysis.
 It often feels more exciting to just jump in and implement some idea, rather than question if the idea is worth the time investment.
 This is a common mistake: It might result in your team spending a month only to realize afterward that it resulted in little benefit.

 ### Cleaning Up Mislabeled Dev and Test Set Examples